cynthiatreger/er-resiliency/README.md

 During an ExpressRoute circuit maintenance, one link out of the 2 fibers connecting the MSEEs and provider equipments remains available.
 AS-prepending is used by Microsoft to force traffic over the remaining link.

 To prevent conflicts between Microsoft AS-prepending and On-Prem routing and to maintain On-Prem network resiliency, it is important to plan for this scenario and operate both links of an ER circuit (highlighted in yellow) as [Active/Active](https://learn.microsoft.com/en-us/azure/expressroute/designing-for-high-availability-with-expressroute#active-active-connections) when in nominal mode.
+More details in [this video](https://www.youtube.com/watch?v=CuXOszhSWjc).

 ![](images/active-active.png)